YPF Sociedad Anonima (YPF) and the Battle of Fundamentals vs. Technicals

-YPF Sociedad Anonima (NYSE:YPF) went up by 4.81% from its latest closing price compared to the recent 1-year high of $7.30.
-The company’s stock price has collected 20.43% of gains in the last five trading sessions.
+YPF Sociedad Anonima (NYSE:YPF) went down by -5.94% from its latest closing price compared to the recent 1-year high of $7.30.
+The company’s stock price has collected -0.37% of loss in the last five trading sessions.
 Press Release reported on 04/22/21 that YPF SA reports

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.